arash16/babel-plugin-constif/README.md

 # babel-plugin-constif

-> This plugin allows Babel to remove remove if conditionals with string literals as condition.
+> This plugin allows Babel to remove if conditionals with string literals as condition.

 ## Example